facundotolosa/appspace-react-fe-challenge/README.md

 It also provides some cool features like nesting and the posibility to use a Theme Provider which I did to have some colors and fonts saved in a unique place, which could make it easier if that needs to be changed later.

 One particular thing that could be seen in my code is the way that I use the TSX tags that Styled Components generates:
 I'm used to use only one tag for each component because I found it more easier to debug CSS later if the class names of the tags are put by me and no the ones that Styled Components generates.
-Despite this, it's only a habit that I have and I would feel also confortable making one styled tag for each style that I need to implement.
+Despite this, it's only an habit that I have and I would feel also confortable making one styled tag for each style that I need to implement.

 ### 🔸 React Router DOM
 I used React Router DOM to implement routing at the application.
 Routes are the core of Single Page Applications, since React focuses only on building user interfaces and it doesn't provide a built-in solution for routing.

+## Things that could improve the project
+### ...

 ## Available Scripts